mwarning/trigger/README.md

 Any help, bugfixes, new features are much welcome.

 Feature suggestions:
+- translations (only english and german available so far)
 - more flexible trigger queries and protocols (ssh?)
 - multiple trigger profiles
 - use specific certificates

+Feel free to fork this project, move it into an organisation or whatever the license allows. :-)

 ## API